bpmn-miwg/bpmn-miwg-test-suite/README.md

 ### 1. Download Test Cases
 First download the [latest version of the BPMN Model Interchange Test Suite](https://github.com/bpmn-miwg/bpmn-miwg-test-suite/archive/master.zip) and unpack it.
-The top level directories of the test suite distinguish different categories of tests.
-Inside each category there is a directory called `Reference`, which contains the files needed for testing.
+There is a directory called `Reference`, which contains the files needed for testing.
 Next to that, there will be multiple folders with test results of other tools.

 ### 2. Test Import, Export and/or Roundtrip of BPMN Models.